The Flagship Immersive Team Simulation

 Act 1: The Challenge

 The iceberg has hit.
 Your team has incomplete information and competing priorities.
 You decide what to do.
-No one tells you.
+No one tells you the answer.

 3